To meet the transparency provisions of the model legislation, benefit corporations are required to publish an annual benefit report.

 According to the model legislation, the annual benefit report must include all of the following:

 (i) The ways in which the benefit corporation pursued general public benefit during the year and the extent to which general public benefit was created.

-(A) the ways in which the benefit corporation pursued a specific public benefit that the articles state it is the purpose of the benefit corporation to create; and
+(ii) The ways in which the benefit corporation pursued a specific public benefit that the articles state it is the purpose of the benefit corporation to create.

 (iii) Any circumstances that have hindered the creation by the benefit corporation of general public benefit or specific public benefit.

 (iv) The process and rationale for selecting or changing the third-party standard used to prepare the benefit report.
 If applicable, a statement of any connection between the organization that established the third-party standard, or its directors, officers or material owners, and the benefit corporation or its directors, officers or material shareholders, including any financial or governance relationship which might materially affect the credibility of the use of the third-party standard.

 (2) An assessment of the overall social and environmental performance of the benefit corporation against a third-party standard:

 (i) Applied consistently with any application of that standard in prior benefit reports; or